 Heel pain may extend into the Achilles tendon or the arch of the foot.
 Pain is often worse following activity.
 A child will often compete in an athletic event without limitations but experience intense pain later.
 Limping can occur.
 Pain improves after rest.

 If the pain persists for several weeks, a consultation with an orthopedic specialist is recommended for appropriate diagnosis.
-Sever’s disease cannot be detected by x-ray, but often an x-ray is taken to rule out other causes of pain.
+Physicians cannot detect Sever’s disease by x-ray, but often an x-ray is taken to rule out other causes of pain.
 The final diagnosis is made based on the symptoms, history and physical examination.

 The initial goal of treatment is pain reduction.
 Rest is the most important element in recovery.
 Anti-inflammatory medications such as ibuprofen (Motrin®, Advil®) or naproxen (Aleve®) are very effective pain relievers, but should only be used for acute pain.
 Ice can be helpful as well.
 In severe cases, a patient’s foot will be put in a cast or cast-like boot (CAM boot) to reduce heel pressure and inflammation.

 The patient can return to sports after the pain has resolved.
 However, recurrence is common unless the patient follows preventative management as outlined below:

 - Stretching: As the cause of the pain is growth and a tight Achilles, stretching the Achilles is essential.

 - Changing footwear: Cleats are a major source of the pain.
 Avoiding cleats or getting a more supportive or cushioned pair can be helpful.
 People with flat feet should consider certain types of shoes for pronation control and people with high arches should look into those designed for neutral distribution.